-A candidate for the Graduate School of Arts & Sciences (GRS) master’s degree is required to have an advisor who is a member of the faculty in the student’s department or program.
+A student in a Graduate School of Arts & Sciences (GRS) master’s degree program is required to have an advisor who is a member of the faculty in the student’s department or program.
 If an advisor is not assigned in advance of registration, the student should consult the department chair/program director or director of graduate studies about assignment procedures.

 A student in a master’s degree program normally may not register for more than one graduate-level semester course given by a school or college at Boston University other than the Graduate School of Arts & Sciences or the College of Arts & Sciences, unless the courses are listed in the GRS Bulletin or on department/program websites.
 All courses must be approved by the student’s major advisor and department chair, program director, or director of graduate studies.

 Students must be registered for every semester or Summer Term during which a degree requirement is completed or University facilities are used unless on an official leave of absence.
-When finishing the degree, students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.
+When finishing the degree, students must be registered in the semester in which the final degree requirements are completed.

 The Graduate School of Arts & Sciences has no general foreign language requirement.
 Proficiency in one or more foreign languages is required in many of our degree programs; please consult the individual program listings for specific requirements.